causify-ai/helpers/docs/work_tools/dev_system/all.transition_to_cmamp2.how_to_guide.md

           --user $(id -u):$(id -g) \
           app \
           bash
-  WARN[0000] The "AM_FORCE_TEST_FAIL" variable is not set.
+  WARN[0000] The "CSFY_FORCE_TEST_FAIL" variable is not set.
 Defaulting to a blank string.
   WARN[0000] The "CK_AWS_ACCESS_KEY_ID" variable is not set.
 Defaulting to a blank string.
   WARN[0000] The "CK_AWS_DEFAULT_REGION" variable is not set.
 Defaulting to a blank string.
   WARN[0000] The "CK_AWS_SECRET_ACCESS_KEY" variable is not set.
 Defaulting to a blank string.